-What to know about Ebrahim Raisi, the frontrunner in Iran’s presidential election
+What to know about Iran’s president-elect, Ebrahim Raisi

 Who is Ebrahim Raisi?

-Raisi, 60, is the head of Iran’s judiciary, one of most powerful positions in government.
+Raisi, 60, rose to his highest position of prominence as the head of Iran’s judiciary, one of the most powerful roles in government.

 He ran in Iran’s last presidential election in 2017, losing to President Hassan Rouhani, who secured a second four-year term.
-But this time around, Raisi is seen as Supreme Leader Ayatollah Khamenei’s chosen candidate — a major boost for his chances.
+But this time around, Raisi was seen as the chosen candidate of Iran’s supreme leader, Ayatollah Ali Khamenei — a major boost for his chances.

-Raisi, like Khamenei, was born in the Iranian city of Mashhad in northeast Iran.
+Raisi, like Khamenei, was born in the city of Mashhad in northeast Iran.
 He is an ultraconservative cleric, though he does not hold the status of ayatollah, the highest rank for Shiite clergy.
 He claims a lineage tracing back to the prophet Muhammad, which enables him to wear a black turban.

 For many Iranians, Raisi is associated with a bloody series of political trials and executions in 1988 around the conclusion of the Iran-Iraq war.
-At the time, Raisi was judge in the Tehran revolutionary court, which was undergoing a purge of opponents to the Islamic Republic, which took power in the country’s 1979 revolution.
+At the time, Raisi was a judge in the Tehran revolutionary court, which was undergoing a purge of opponents to the Islamic Republic, which took power in the country’s 1979 revolution.
 Human rights groups say Raisi was involved in the deaths of thousands of people.
 For some conservative voters, this history adds to his political clout.

-In recent years, Khamenei has appointed Raisi to positions that have elevated his stature within Iran’s centers of power.
+In recent years, Khamenei appointed Raisi to positions that elevated his stature within Iran’s centers of power.

 In 2016, Raisi was tapped to lead the Astan Quds Razavi foundation, a politically and economically powerful role.
 The foundation runs the Imam Reza shrine in Mashhad, a major Shiite pilgrimage site.
-It serves as both a charity and a holding company for a wide range of properties and businesses, ranging from agriculture to construction.
+It serves as both a charity and a holding company for a wide range of properties and businesses, such as agriculture and construction.

-After running this economic empire for three years, Khamenei appointed Raisi to head Iran’s judiciary in 2019.
-In that capacity he led a fight against corruption — and along the way ousted and tarnished the reputations of some of his key political opponents.
+After Raisi ran this economic empire for three years, Khamenei appointed him to head Iran’s judiciary in 2019.
+In that capacity, he led a fight against corruption — and along the way, ousted and tarnished the reputations of some of his key political opponents.

 That same year, Raisi was elected vice president of another key institution: Iran’s Assembly of Experts, which is charged with choosing the next supreme leader when 82-year-old Khamenei dies.

-Raisi is considered a possible contender to replace Khamenei, who himself served twice as president before being appointed Supreme Leader in 1989.
-Being elected president would bolster Raisi’s popular legitimacy as Khamenei’s successor.
+Raisi is considered a possible contender to replace Khamenei, who served twice as president before being appointed supreme leader in 1989.
+His election as president could bolster Raisi’s popular legitimacy as Khamenei’s successor.

 What are Raisi’s political views?